• Skip to main content

 • Add the red pepper flakes, oregano, cinnamon, and paprika to the onions and garlic.
 Stir to coat the onions in the spices and sauté until the spices are toasted and fragrant, about 1 minute.

 • Reduce heat to low.
-Add the pureed tomatoes (see notes), 2 tbsp chopped parsley, ½ tsp salt, and ½ tsp pepper.
+Add the pureed tomatoes (see notes), 2 tablespoon chopped parsley, ½ teaspoon salt, and ½ teaspoon pepper.
 Stir to combine and simmer 10 minutes.
 Taste the sauce for seasoning and add additional salt and pepper if needed.

 • Add the white beans, stir to combine, and simmer an additional 5 minutes.